laurenhop7/Portfolio/README.md

-# udacity
+# portfolio
-Projects created for the Udacity Front-End Web Developer Nanodegree
+Portfolio created for the Udacity Front-End Web Developer Nanodegree